iadarsh02/ProjectDemocracy201b358/README.md

 # ProjectDemocracy201b358
-This is new project for creating democracy in the world, India is a democracy, America is a democracy.
+This is new project for creating democracy in the world India is a democracy
+America is a democracy.
 Pakistan is not a democracy

+Bhutan too is not a democracy